 Enjoy origami.

-The direct translation of the word “origami” in Japanese is “fold paper.”
-There aredifferent types of origami and many books and online guides to learning this hobby which works both the head and the hands in creating beautiful designs.
+The word “origami” translates to “folding paper” or “to fold paper.”
+There are different types of origami and many books and online guides to learning this hobby which works both the brain and the hands in creating beautiful designs.

 Manual dexterity is crucial to living independently.
 For tips on aging in place, visit Bethesda’s independent living blog.